Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Wheat Ridge

-There are some nice hotels and short-term vacation rentals in town.
+There are some nice short-term vacation rentals and hotels in town, including a Holiday Inn Express.
 Wheat Ridge also features several great eateries, especially along 38th Ave.
-Here, you’ll find Mama Sanninos, La Fonda, and The Bardo Coffee House, one of the best Denver-area coffee shops
+Here, you’ll find La Fonda, GetRight’s bakery, and Clancy’s, the oldest Irish pub in the state.

 📚 Wheat Ridge Mini Guide 📚